-A nomination committee is in place and comprises Tom Sanders, Mark Edwards and Mike Kitney, a majority of whom are independent directors.
-The chairman of the committee is Tom Sanders (a non-independent director).
+A nomination committee is in place and currently comprises Linton ✓ Putland, Mark Edwards and Tom Sanders, the majority of whom are independent directors.
+The chairman of the committee is Linton Putland (an independent non-executive director).
 A copy of the committee charter is available on the website, together with the policy for the selection of directors.